Delta Pavonis: Physical characteristics

 This notation gives the logarithm of the iron-to-hydrogen ratio, relative to that of the Sun, meaning that Delta Pavonis's iron abundance is 235% of that of Sun.
 It is considered super metal-rich, and the high metallicity has slowed its evolution.
-Studies have shown a correlation between abundant heavy elements in stars, and the presence of a planetary system, so Delta Pavonis has a greater than average probability of harboring planets.
+Studies show a correlation between abundant heavy elements in stars and the presence of a planetary system, so Delta Pavonis has a greater than average probability of harboring planets.

 The age of Delta Pavonis is approximately 6.1 billion years.
-It has a projected rotational velocity of 0.32 kilometers per second, and is spinning with of roughly 21 days, slightly faster than the Sun.
+It has a projected rotational velocity of 0.32 kilometers per second, and is spinning with a period of roughly 21 days, slightly faster than the Sun.

 Possible planetary system

 The existence of a Jupiter-mass gas giant on a long-period orbit around Delta Pavonis is suspected, as of 2021, based on astrometric data.
 A study in 2023 detected a trend in the star's radial velocity, which may indicate the presence of a planetary companion, supporting the previous astrometric result.
 Such a planet would, at minimum, orbit with a period of 37 years at a distance of 11.1 AU, and have a mass at least 69 Earth mass.